 NEW ZEALAND ADVENTURE – a fun Kids Activity Book including the story of “The Mysterious Kaimanawa Wall”.

-This activity book is designed to give you a break, and your kids an adventure as they work through it on their own over 5 days.
+This activity book adventure is designed for your kids to work through over 5 days.

 They will meet a friend, NORA, who will give them a tour of her country; and will have tons of fun reading, doing puzzles, solving clues and doing crafts as they learn about the beautiful country of New Zealand!